-APMs and Mitigation Measures Monitoring Requirements Timing Location The total amount of NO X RTCs and/or MSERCs to be purchased shall be determined by the CPUC after the construction schedule and operating conditions are finalized, based on estimates provided by the applicant as described above.
+APMs and Mitigation Measures Monitoring Requirements Timing Location The total amount of NO x RTCs and/or MSERCs to be purchased shall be determined by the CPUC after the construction schedule and operating conditions are finalized, based on estimates provided by the applicant as described above.
 The NO X emission credits shall be purchased and submitted to the CPUC prior to the start of project construction.
 Credits must be current for the time the project takes place.
 The applicant shall also track actual daily NO x emissions during construction according to a monitoring plan that includes records of equipment and vehicle usage and submit the results of this tracking to CPUC staff on a monthly basis.
-If monthly reports indicate that too few credits have been purchased to compensate for NO X emissions after implementation of all applicable mitigation measures, the applicant shall purchase additional $NO_X$ credits within 6 months of the end of construction.
+If monthly reports indicate that too few credits have been purchased to compensate for NO x emissions after implementation of all applicable mitigation measures, the applicant shall purchase additional NO x credits within 6 months of the end of construction.
 The applicant shall submit proof of the purchase of credits within 7 months of the end of construction.
-Biological Resources APM-BIO-01: Special Status Plant Species.
+Biological Resources • APM-BIO-01: Special Status Plant Species.
 During the appropriate CPUC shall verify pre- Prior to Construction - All areas that may phenological periods, formal pre-construction surveys for rare plants would construction surveys for rare Conduct pre-construction support special-status be conducted in areas where special-status plants have the potential to occur plants are conducted and the surveys and mark special- plant species. within the construction areas.
 Prior to construction, the locations of special- locations of special-status plants status plants. status plants identified during the surveys would be marked or flagged for have been marked for avoidance. avoidance.
 This boundary would be maintained during work at these locations During Construction - and would be avoided during all construction activities to the extent possible.
 CPUC shall verify that a Avoidance of Nevin's Impacts to Nevin's barberry would be avoided.
 Where disturbance to these Revegetation Plan has been barberry and special- areas cannot be avoided, SCE would develop and implement a Revegetation developed and implemented. status plants located Plan.
 The Revegetation Plan would include measures for transplanting and during preconstruction replacing special-status plant species that may be impacted by construction of surveys. the proposed project.
-This plan would also include general measures in the event that special-status plant species are encountered prior to construction Post-construction - of the proposed project, as well as post-construction invasive weed Implement the management measures, where necessary, to ensure successful revegetation Revegetation Plan. back to pre-construction conditions or to equivalent conditions of representative habitat immediately adjacent to the affected area.
-APM-BIO-02: Revegetation Plan.
-To the extent feasible, SCE would minimize CPUC shall verify that a Prior to Construction - Entire project area. impacts and permanent loss to riparian habitat, native trees, and other Revegetation Plan has been Prepare a Revegetation vegetation that is regulated by federal, State, or local agencies, and/or that developed and implemented, in Plan.
+This plan would also include general measures in the D event that special-status plant species are encountered prior to construction Post-construction - of the proposed project, as well as post-construction invasive weed Implement the management measures, where necessary, to ensure successful revegetation Revegetation Plan. back to pre-construction conditions or to equivalent conditions of representative habitat immediately adjacent to the affected area.
+CDUC shall worify that a Prior to Construction - Entire project area APM-BIO-02: Revegetation Plan.
+To the extent feasible, SCE would minimize impacts and permanent loss to ringging habitat, paties traces and other CPUC shall verify that a Entire project area. impacts and permanent loss to riparian habitat, native trees, and other Revegetation Plan has been Prepare a Revegetation Plan. vegetation that is regulated by federal, State, or local agencies, and/or that developed and implemented, in Piali.